How to Claim Term Insurance After Death?

 • Each document helps substantiate the claim, ensuring the insurance provider has all the facts needed to evaluate the claim.
 Careful attention to completing this step thoroughly can significantly smooth the subsequent processing and evaluation stages.

-• The insurance company will verify all the documents submitted, which might include medical reports, police records and other necessary documents.
+• The insurance company will verify all the documents submitted, including medical reports, police records and other necessary documents.

-• The evaluation process of each kind of death will be different.
+• The evaluation process for each kind of death will be different.
 For example, detailed investigation time may be required if the policyholder has died within 3 years of buying the policy.

-• It is at this stage when the insurance company will decide if the claim had to be settled or rejected.
+• At this stage, the insurance company will decide if the claim has to be settled or rejected.
 If the claim is accepted, the insurance company will payout the death benefit.
 If not, the reason for the rejection will be stated.

-• After the claim has been accepted, the insurance company will settle the claim amount to the beneficiary either in lump sum or in instalments, with regard to terms and conditions.
+• After the claim has been accepted, the insurance company will settle the claim amount to the beneficiary either in a lump sum or in instalments, concerning terms and conditions.

-• This claim amount will then be deposited to the bank account of the beneficiary directly.
+• This claim amount will be deposited directly to the beneficiary's bank account.

 • Beneficiaries must understand the tax implications of receiving a death benefit, which can vary depending on local laws.
 Beneficiaries should also be prepared for any potential financial planning required once the funds are received.